-Most of the brownies I make are fudge-like, but these brownies are different.
-They are neither fudge-y nor cakey, but rather dense and very chewy.
+Most of the brownies I make are fudge-like, but KitchenAid Mixer brownies are different.
+They are neither fudge-y nor cakey, but rather dense and very chewy brownies.

-The recipe is from the KitchenAid mixer manual.
-When I first saw it I thought it was one of my favorite kind of brownie recipes — the kind that has you whip the eggs to ribbon stage and mix with melted chocolate.
+As you might guess from the name, the recipe is from the KitchenAid mixer manual.
+When I first saw it I thought it was one of my favorite kind of brownie recipes — the kind that has you whip the eggs to ribbon stage and mix with melted chocolate (like the Julia Child Brownies).
 Those types of brownies are always really light textured and rich tasting.
 But this is not that kind of brownie recipe at all.
-It’s more of a chewy brownie recipe showcasing the versatility of KitchenAids mixing speeds.
+It’s more of a chewy brownie recipe showcasing the versatility of KitchenAid’s mixing speeds.
 People on Food.com gave it the highest ratings, and one person said it was her secret recipe, so I couldn’t resist trying it even though it wasn’t my “usual style”.

 If you make the KitchenAid Mixer Brownies, let me know what you think.